basarat/algorithms/src/maximumSubaaray/README.md

 However we can do better by simply observing that
   * the subset array would *start* at index i if the val(i) gets copied to the "max" section
-  * the setset array would *end* at index i if maxInc gets copied to the "max" section Lets code it up.
+  * the sebset array would *end* at index i if maxInc gets copied to the "max" section Lets code it up.
 `
 ```